jchu60/docs.archit.us/docs/internal/community/authoring.md

 title: Authoring
 ---

+Docs.archit.us is made possible through contributors made by project maintainers and community members.
+Each page corresponds to a Markdown file and can be edited via GitHub to then appear on the public site once the build completes.

 This site contains both public-facing usage documentation and internal implementation documentation intended for contributors.
 As such, the pages are divided into two navigation trees: those under `/docs/internal/` and the remainder under the docs root (`/docs/`).
 Each appears separately on the side nav to the left.

 ## File format